 Equity Action Plan

-Since June of 2020, the Boys & Girls Club of Greater Lowell staff and Board of Directors have been developing a working plan to address systemic racism and discrimination.
-We are pleased to share this plan with the community.
+In June of 2020, the Boys & Girls Club of Greater Lowell staff and Board of Directors developed an ongoing plan to address systemic racism and discrimination.
+The full plan can be found below.

-To download a pdf version of the Boys & Girls Club of Greater Lowell’s Equity Action plan click here.
+- Boys & Girls Club of Greater Lowell’s Equity Action plan – PDF Version

 Pledge to our Youth

-The staff and Board of Directors and Trustees at the Boys & Girls Club of Greater Lowell feel that in order to truly become an anti-racist organization, and help work towards and anti-racist society, we must first make a commitment to the youth we serve, 90% or more of whom identify as people of color.
+The staff and Board of Directors and Trustees at the Boys & Girls Club of Greater Lowell feel that in order to truly become an anti-racist organization and help work towards an anti-racist society, we must first make a commitment to the young people we serve, 90% or more of whom identify as people of color.
 By publicly declaring this Pledge to our Youth, it is our goal that everyone who interacts with the Club understands that we will put the safety of our members at the forefront, and are willing to challenge the systems that have created the public health crisis that is racism.
 As one way to keep this Pledge top of mind, all staff members and Directors who join the BGCGL team will sign this document during their initial onboarding period.

-We are determined to support racial equity through concrete actions steps, and one of those steps includes communication and education around the impact racism and social injustice have on young people and their families.
-This page includes resources to help acknowledge and educate others on the problem of systematic racism in our society, to help talk with young people about racism, and provide mental health and other support to BIPOC kids and teens.
+We are determined to support equity through concrete actions steps, and one of those steps includes communication and education around the impact racism and social injustice have on young people and their families.
+This page includes resources to help acknowledge and educate others on the problem of systematic racism in our society, to help talk with young people about racism, and resources related to specific workplace departments.
 Our intent is to both educate and hold ourselves accountable to these actions, and be a resource for community members looking to do the same.